Joseph455/Joseph455/README.md

 - 👋 Hi, I’m @Joseph455
 - 👀 I’m interested in Backend web-developemnt with Nodejs and Django
 - 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on Django chat app
+- 💞️ I’m looking to collaborate on Django projeccts
 - 📫 How to reach me adebowalejojo2001@gmail.com

 <!---